gerwintrip/BattleShipsClient/README.md

 4. Enjoy!

 ## Server Protocol
-Communication between the client and the server is done using the following protocol:
+Communication between the client and the server are done using the following protocol:

 ### Client -> Server
 * 'MOVE\~x\~y' - where x and y are the coordinates of the move